Why Next.js Is Great for SEO

 8. Page Speed

 Page speed is a ranking factor.
-Next.js gives you a head start, but you can optimize further:
+Next.js gives you a head start but you can push further:

 - Lazy load below-fold content